Spirit Airlines: Attempted mergers and bankruptcy

-In November 2024, Spirit announced it was preparing to file for Chapter 11 bankruptcy protection.
+In November 2024, Spirit announced that it was preparing to file for Chapter 11 bankruptcy protection.
 The company's stock dropped over 50%, and quarterly results were not to be revealed due to the announcement.
 On November 18, it filed for Chapter 11, listing assets and liabilities between $1 billion and $10 billion.
 The company blamed mounting losses, failed merger agreements, increasing debt, and high competition.
 The company was to continue operating through the bankruptcy, from which it expected to emerge by the beginning of 2025.
 As a result of the bankruptcy filing, Spirit Airlines was delisted from the NYSE.

-In January 2025, Frontier Airlines again offered to purchase the airline.
+Frontier Airlines again offered to purchase the airline in January.
 Spirit rejected the offer of $2.1 billion in stock and cash, which would have also required Spirit's creditors to invest $350 million.
 The offer was significantly lower than the $2.9 billion merger deal the airlines had announced in early 2022.
 Despite rejecting the initial offer, Spirit said it would welcome further negotiations with Frontier.

-In March 2025, Spirit Airlines emerged from Chapter 11 bankruptcy protection after finalizing its debt and having its take-private bankruptcy plan approved in February.

-In August 2025, Spirit Airlines announced that it was running out of cash and may not be able to stay in business for another year.
-The airline needed more cash to stay in business.
-On August 29, 2025, after a failed restructuring, Spirit Airlines filed for Chapter 11 bankruptcy for the second time in less than a year, as part of a plan to reduce its fleet and stabilize its position.
+By the spring of 2025, Spirit had emerged from Chapter 11 bankruptcy protection after finalizing its debt and having its take-private bankruptcy plan approved in February.
+However, in August, Spirit announced that it was running short of cash and may not be able to stay in business for another year.
+On August 29, 2025, it filed for Chapter 11 bankruptcy for the second time in less than a year, as part of a plan to reduce its fleet and stabilize its position.

-In September 2025, Spirit announced it was planning to furlough one-third of its flight attendants—affecting around 1,800 people.
+To combat the airline's financial issues, Spirit began a series of layoffs.
+In September, Spirit announced it was planning to furlough one-third of its flight attendants—affecting around 1,800 people.
 The announcement came a week after the company said it planned to reduce flying capacity by 25% in its November schedule.

-In October 2025, Spirit Airlines revealed further details of its "shrink-to-shine" restructuring plan.
-The ultra low-cost carrier announced intentions to furlough 365 pilots and downgrade up to 170 additional pilots in the first quarter of 2026, as part of broader efforts to restore profitability, including a projected net profit of $219 million in 2027.
+In October, Spirit Airlines revealed further details of its "shrink-to-shine" restructuring plan, including a plan to furlough 365 pilots and downgrade up to 170 additional pilots in the first quarter of 2026 as part of broader efforts to restore profitability, including a projected net profit of $219 million in 2027.

+On April 15, 2026, reports indicated that Spirit Airlines was at risk of imminent liquidation as surging jet fuel prices—driven sharply higher by the 2026 Iran war—deepened the carrier's already severe financial distress.
+The conflict‑related spike in global oil markets pushed fuel costs to levels that Spirit's ultra‑low‑cost model could not absorb, compounding the airline's ongoing losses from high debt, labor expenses, and intense fare competition.
+By April 18, the airline was actively seeking a federal bailout in an effort to avoid liquidation, and later that month the Trump administration said it was considering acquiring a controlling stake in the company.